Thousands of Twitter users complain of issues with social media website and app

 Thousands of Twitter users have reported problems with the social media platform this afternoon.

 It is not clear what the cause of the problems is or how long they will last.
-The company is yet to comment.
+Elon Musk said on Saturday afternoon that temporary reading limits would be applied for users “to address extreme levels of data scraping and system manipulation”.

+Verified accounts would be limited to reading 6000 posts per day, unverified accounts would be limited to 600 posts per day and new unverified accounts to 300 per day.
+He later posted that this will be increased soon to 8000 for verified, 800 for unverified and 400 for new unverified.

-Reports of the Twitter outage began on Down Detector at 12:19pm and have continued throughout the day.
-Three hours later, the same issues persist and users are getting frustrated.
+Reports of the outage began on Down Detector at 12:19pm and have continued throughout the day.
+Three hours later, the same issues persist and users were getting frustrated.

-Some wrote on Down Detector “I can’t believe how long this has been going on for now,” and “This is just getting beyond a joke now.”
+Some wrote on the outage monitoring site: “I can’t believe how long this has been going on for now,” and “This is just getting beyond a joke now.”

+Almost half of the issues reported are on the app, a third on the website and the rest on Twitter’s feed.

 For those who are still able to use Twitter, #TwitterDown and #RateLimitExceeded are the top two trending hashtags.